Paulmicha/common-web-tools/README.md

 ## WHY

+To be more productive.
+To [standardize](https://imgs.xkcd.com/comics/standards.png) the use of common solutions for targeted use cases - see *purpose*.

 Over the years, the maintenance of older projects can become tedious.
 For instance, when old VMs are deleted, it can be difficult to recreate a compatible local dev environment supporting all dependencies from that project "technological era".

 While tools like Ansible, `docker-compose` or `nvm` already address these concerns, adapting or integrating such projects to use these tools for common tasks requires some amount of work (or "glue").